Answers to commonly asked questions about participating in the

 - Individualized reports will be given to the colleges by the end of August.

-- By the middle of September 2017, we will provide colleges with individual detailed data sets, and will provide a complete statewide data file to the Chancellor’s Office for inclusion in the online CTE Data Unlocked tool.
+- By the end of September, we will provide colleges with individual detailed data sets, and will provide a complete statewide data file to the Chancellor’s Office for inclusion in the online CTE Data Unlocked tool.